carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 ### Put raw data and metadata in a `data` directory, and files generated during cleanup and analysis in a `results` directory

-where "generated
+When we refer to "generated
-files" includes intermediate results, such as cleaned data sets or simulated data, as well as final results such as figures and tables.
+files", this includes intermediate results, such as cleaned data sets or simulated data, as well as final results such as figures and tables.

 The `results` directory will *usually* require additional